krzysztof-turowski/duplication-divergence/README.md

 | `dd_recurrence_estimation_plot` | Plot estimated parameters via degree, open triangles and traingles recurrence-relations with our methods and find the confidence interval and convergence point |
 |`dd_temporal_order_plot` | Plot the temporal order algorithms for recovering the node orders (ordered cluster labels) in the precision vs density curve|

-## Examples for parameter estimation by automorphisms and recurrence-relations fitting
+## <a name="examples-estimation"></a>Examples for parameter estimation by automorphisms and recurrence-relations fitting

 #### `dd_automorphisms`: finding the number of automorphisms and its p-value